shireenrao/SetupNewMac/README.md

 ```

 You may want to review what was executed.
 You can create a logfile of what was
-done by running the install.sh script like this:
+done by running the install.sh script like this instead:
 ```sh
 sh ./install.sh 2>&1 | tee -a logfile
 ```